10 Ways to Segment Your Donors for Better Outreach

 When getting started with donor segmentation, start small and keep it simple.
 Think about what information you want to know about your donors and then create custom attributes in MonkeyPod to track that data over time.

 MonkeyPod makes it easy to search all of your donor data as well as save searches for future segmentation.
-Because MonkeyPod Relationships CRM and email marketing are integrated, you can add donor segments to email lists with one click.
+Because MonkeyPod's CRM and email marketing are integrated, you can add donor segments to email lists with one click.
 And once you send an email, you can track overall open and click rates, as well as specific opens and clicks for each individual.